The Origins of Deep Learning

 Image Source: “The Unreasonable Effectiveness of Recurrent Neural Networks” – Andrej Karpathy Blog

 Convolutional Neural Networks

-The next important innovation in NN frameworks is the CNN.
+When comparing RNN vs CNN, the next important innovation in NN frameworks is the CNN.
 The defining feature of the CNN is that it performs the convolution operation in certain layers – hence, the name Convolutional Neural Network.
 The architecture varies slightly from the traditional NN, starting with the makeup of the individual layers.

 In CNNs, the first layer is always a Convolutional layer.
 These are defined using the three spatial dimensions: length, width, and depth.
 These layers are not fully connected – meaning that the neurons from one layer do not connect to each and every neuron in the following layer.
 The output of the final convolution layer is the input to the first fully connected layer.

 Interactive Demo of CNN recognizing hand written digits

 Mathematically speaking, a convolution is a grouping function that takes place between two matrices.
 More generally it combines two functions to make a third, thereby merging information.
 In practice they can be thought of as a filter, or a mechanism for feature selection.
 A single layer may be responsible for pinpointing very bright pixels in an image, and a subsequent layer recognizes that these highlights, taken together, represent the edge of an object in the image.